 If you’re interested in checking out the Hong Kong Flower Show in future, it’s an annual event held in March at Victoria Park in Causeway Bay.
 Admission this year was HK$14.

 I can’t believe I missed out on all this for the past three springs I’ve been here in Hong Kong!
 Living in a city so bustling can tire you out so I love the chance to see something so refreshing.
-Here’s to longer days of sunshine and lovely spring days!0 (Click the heart to show this post some love)
+Here’s to longer days of sunshine and lovely spring days!0 (Click the heart to like this post!)